bbmokhtari/django-translations/docs/reference/context.rst

       Update the translations of the context's purview in a language.

-      updates the translations using the :attr:`translatable fields \
+      Updates the translations using the :attr:`translatable fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the
       context's purview in a language.